How to develop at-home rehabilitation platform for people with stroke

 • The device should be lightweight.

-• Secured a three-year, $5 million grant for Phase 2 based on user research insights and validation.
+• Secured a three-year, $5 million grant for Phase 2 of NSF Convergence Accelerator based on user research insights and validation.

-• Translated user feedback into product stories and requirements, leading to meaningful prototype improvements.
+• Translated user feedback into product stories and requirements, leading to prototype improvements.

 • Increased donnability of the wearable device from 50% to 86%, enhancing ease of use.